 Pick me, pick me! she screamed silently.

-Then they were gone and the night was falling.
-Fresh breeze started to blow from land and lifted her off the table.
+They were gone and the night was falling.
+Fresh breeze started to blow and lifted her off the table.
 She was dragged down the beach, bruising her delicate white skin on the sand.

 With these thoughts, she was swept into the ocean.

 The feature image is in public domain.
 It has originally been published in the NOAA Photo Library.